xmppjs/radiowave/README.md

-# xRocket
+# RadioWave

-xRocket is a lightweight xmpp server that is made for the web:
+RadioWave is a lightweight xmpp server that is made for the web:

  - easy deployment on cloud platforms
  - fast